marble-develop/aospa_flashkit_marble/README.md

 Boot your phone to Fastboot mode.
 (Power + Volume Down)

-&#8594; Step1: Check Flash Firmware and select the firmware zip file (Skip this - if already on recommended firmware)
+&#8594; Step1: Check `Flash Firmware` and select the firmware zip file (Skip this - if already on recommended firmware)

-&#8594; Step2: Check Flash ROM and select the rom zip file
+&#8594; Step2: Check `Flash ROM` and select the rom zip file

-&#8594; Step3: Click the Flash button.
+&#8594; Step3: Click the `Start Flash` button.

 Once the flashing is completed.
 Click Reboot button.

 Flashing might take 5 to 10 minutes depending on the underlying hardware.

 ## Limitations
 - No realtime output.
-Log output displayed as buffered streams which comes with some delay.
+- Log output displayed as buffered streams which comes with some delay.

 ## Roadmap
 - allow driver installation on windows